psychosphera/t5-xfile-deserializer/README.md

 2. Get offsets working.
 3. Eliminate global state (probably going to require adding the deserializer as a parameter of `XFileInto`, which will involve changing every single `impl` and call.
 Not fun.)
 4. Account for shared pointers.
 (All pointers get boxed currently, but that's definitely not correct semantically for a lot of them.)
+5. Relatedly, account for linked lists.
-5. Tidy up the deserializer's API.
+6. Tidy up the deserializer's API.
+7. Better CLI for the binary.
-6. Implement the remaining uinimplemented `XAssets`.
+8. Implement the remaining unimplemented `XAssets` (Only four left!).
+9. Then debug them (yay...).
-7. Verify whether macOS `XFiles` are identical to Windows.
+10. Verify whether macOS `XFiles` are identical to Windows.
-8. Verify whether Wii even uses `XFiles`.
+11. Verify whether Wii even uses `XFiles`.

 ## Future Todo
 1. Account for arrays whose size depends on `MAX_LOCAL_CLIENTS`.
-Currently they're just hard-coded to `1`, which is correct for Windows and presumably macOS, but certainly isn't for consoles.
-This will probably involve using a const generic to size the array, which will end up propogating all the way up every `XAsset` `struct`.
+Currently `MAX_LOCAL_CLIENTS` is just hard-coded to `1`, which is correct for Windows and presumably macOS, but certainly isn't for consoles.
+This will probably involve using a const generic to size the arrays, which will end up propogating all the way up every `XAsset` `struct` that contains one or points to a `struct` that contains one.
 Again, not fun.
 2. Account for differences in macOS `XFiles`, if they're different from Windows.

 ## Far Future Todo
-1. Account for differences in console `XFiles`, if there are any (it could be that they're identical and `PAKs` are used for platform-specific data.
-That would explain, e.g., why PS3 utilizes `PAKs` so much more heavily than Xbox 360.
-However, I wouldn't bet on that being the case.)
+1. Account for differences in console `XFiles`.